 Method 2: If you do not intend to properly prepare the surface, an additional adhesive should be used.
 We recommend a high-quality polyurethane construction adhesive be applied to the back of each tile in these cases.
 Be sure to remove the release film on the back of each tile before applying additional adhesive.
 Apply no more than about five pea-sized dots of adhesive to the back of a full tile (see below).
 Keep the adhesive a half-inch from the edges.
 Firmly press the tiles into place.
 If adhesive squeezes out around the tiles, be sure to wipe it off before it dries.

 - PL™ Premium

 - LaPage™ PL Premium (Canada)

-bend the tile backwards against the matting as the tile could permanently stretch and become unusable (figure 4)
+Do not bend the tile backwards against the matting as the tile could permanently stretch and become unusable (figure 4).

 Place each section as if placing a puzzle piece

 Do not apply pressure until you are sure of your placement

 If cutting tiles is necessary, use one of our recommended tools listed above.
 A jig saw is the recommended cutting method.
 Alternative cutting methods are a miter box or hack saw for any necessary straight cuts.
 Use a hole saw or coping saw for circular cuts or electrical outlet cutouts.
 If a jigsaw is used, adhere the tiles to a solid substrate (E.g., plywood) with masking tape.
 Use a 60 (minimum) tooth-per-inch blade for cutting.